Washington Legislature enacts Growth Management Act on April 1, 1990.

 Traditionally, zoning and land-use regulation was the domain of local rather than state governments.
 Hawaii, in 1961, and Oregon, in 1973, were the first states to supervise land-use planning on the state level.
 In the 1980s, as concern increased over the effects of uncontrolled growth, seven other states adopted growth management laws.

 In Washington, the Legislature first authorized counties and cities to engage in land-use planning and to adopt zoning controls in 1937, but that legislation and subsequent planning laws made planning and zoning controls optional.
-With environmentalism a significant political force in the early 1970s, progressive Republican Governor Dan Evans (b.
-1925) won passage of landmark laws like the State Environmental Policy Act (SEPA) -- modeled on the National Environmental Policy Act sponsored by Washington Senator Henry Jackson (1912-1983) -- and the Shoreline Management Act.
+With environmentalism a significant political force in the early 1970s, progressive Republican Governor Dan Evans (1925-2024) won passage of landmark laws like the State Environmental Policy Act (SEPA) -- modeled on the National Environmental Policy Act sponsored by Washington Senator Henry Jackson (1912-1983) -- and the Shoreline Management Act.
 However, efforts to enact a State Land Planning Act failed, so these new state environmental regulations co-existed with the older optional local planning and zoning efforts.

 Voters Demand Growth Management